mostafa-abokhadra/backend-essentials/SEO/practical.md

+### implementing SEO
 - assess if google can see you site first using `site: your website` in google search bar

 - **create helpful, reliable, people-first content**
-    - original information, comprehensive description, beyond the obvious, additional value is added when webscraping
+    - original information, comprehensive description, beyond the obvious
+    - additional value is added to web scrapped content
-    - main heading and titles are descriptive without exagerating
+    - main heading and titles are descriptive without exaggerating
-    - is the page trust worthy? have about page ?
+    - is the page trust worthy and the author or organization is clear? have about page ?
-    - would use consider bookmark it or recommend it
+    - would user consider bookmark it or recommend it
     - no spelling or sylestic issues
     - no easily verified factual errors
 - **provide good page experience**